-- 1. Just collecting data does not necessarily improve or help clarify a situation. - 2.
+- 1. Just collecting data does not necessarily improve or help clarify the situation. - 2.
 Accurate and practical collection of data and its proper interpretation, regarding nitrogen balances and conversions (e.g., the "nitrogen cycle), is extremely difficult at the field level. - 3.
 Collecting data on changing nitrate levels in the groundwater, to indicate success or failure of on-surface N management practices, is typically problematic at best. - 4.
-What will be seen in the groundwater for the next two decades will be the results of historical, rather than current, management practices. - 5.
-An increase in nitrate concentrations at the very upper surface of an aquifer may indicate better nitrate management rather than poorer nitrate management.
-This can be caused by reduced irrigation water leaching, which would result in higher concentrations of nitrate in the leachate, even though the nitrate loading may be lower. - 6.
-The data that is currently available regarding nitrate levels in groundwater often comes from data sources of poor quality. - 7.
-Complete nitrogen balances are very difficult to construct, on a seasonal basis, for many crops.
-There are numerous unknowns and a large range in the values of components used in the computations. - 8.
-Even on a large spatial scale, which should be considerably easier than on an individual field scale, there are challenges in exhibiting a proper nitrogen balance by researchers and academics with a large budget and expertise.
+An increase in nitrate concentrations at the very upper surface of an aquifer may indicate better nitrate management rather than poorer nitrate management. - 5.
+The data that is currently available regarding nitrate levels in groundwater often comes from poor quality data sources. - 6.
+Complete nitrate balances are very difficult to construct, on a seasonal basis, for many crops.
+There are numerous unknowns. - 7.
+Even on a large spatial scale, which should be considerably easier than on an individual field scale, there are challenges in exhibiting a proper nitrogen balance by researchers and academics with a large budget and expertise. - 8.
+Graphs and figures regarding the nitrate issues rarely delineate the uncertainties in the data.

-- 9. Graphs and figures regarding the nitrate issues rarely delineate the uncertainties in the data. - 10.
-The data that have been cited in many reports are dated; caution must be used in making policy based on outdated data.
-Agronomic practices and crop mixes constantly change. - 11.
-Due to human nature, varying abilities of people to assimilate new information of various complexities, difficulty of properly communicating instructions, lack of information, etc., many changes in practices and procedures and behavior cannot be successfully accomplished in just a few years. - 12.
+- 9. The data which have been cited in many reports are dated; caution must be used in making policy based on outdated data. - 10.
+Due to human nature, varying abilities of people to assimilate new information of various complexity, difficulty of properly communicating instructions, lack of information, etc., many changes in practices and procedures and behavior cannot be successfully accomplished in just a few years. - 11.
+Due to human nature, varying abilities of people to assimilate new information of various complexity, difficulty of properly communicating instructions, lack of information, etc., some changes in practices and procedures and behavior cannot be successfully accomplished in a few years. - 12.
 There are major differences between individual perceptions regarding the ease and quality of available data.
 As an example, one might consider the tonnage of nitrogen that is removed annually via crop harvest. - 13.
-Regulatory efforts should consider three points: that there are no direct measurements or metrics currently available that can be used to determine good from bad management practices in the context of agricultural, non-point source discharges related to growing crops; that there are no surrogate measurements currently available that can be used to determine mass flux of nutrients and dissolved minerals below the crop root zone on a field scale; and that it cannot be assumed that data collected on the farm accurately document actual conditions. - 14.
-The subjects considered by the Panel are highly complex and no "one-size-fits-all" solution is possible.
+There are some critical flaws in the current regulatory approaches, because they do not take into account three overarching observations of fact. - 14.
+The subjects considered by the Expert Panel are highly complex and no "one-size-fitsall" solution is possible.

-Key Points of the Panel Related to the Specific Questions Posed by the State Water Board Staff
+1.4Key Points of the Expert Panel, Related to the Specific Questions Posed by the State Water Board Staff.

-The Panel determined that many of the answers and recommendations were pertinent to multiple questions.
-The table below provides the linkage between various questions from the State Water Board staff, and Key Points provided by the Panel.
-The Key Points are listed on the next pages.
+The Expert Panel determined that many of the answers and recommendations were pertinent to multiple questions.
+The table below provides the linkage between various questions from the State Water Board Staff, and Key Points provided by the Expert Panel.